michelevalinoti/michelevalinoti.github.io/content/authors/admin/_index.md

     date_start: 2025-06-02
     date_end: 2025-08-22
     summary: |
-      PhD Internship in the Membership Science Team at Uber in San Francisco, CA.
+      PhD Internship on the Membership Science Team at Uber, San Francisco, CA.

       Deployed and refined a membership model by building SQL ingestion pipelines, scaling estimation in PySpark, and delivering automated reporting for stakeholders.
     #  Responsibilities include: